isc-projects/isc-dnssec-guide/doc/getting-started.rst

-4. *Network interfaces*: While your authoritative name servers will begin sending back larger responses, it is unlikely that you need to upgrade your network interface card (NIC) on the name server, unless you have some truly outdated hardware.
+4. *Network interfaces*: While your authoritative name servers will begin sending back larger responses, it is unlikely that you need to upgrade your network interface card (NIC) on the name server unless you have some truly outdated hardware.

-One of the factors to consider, but over which you really have no control, is the number of users who query your domain name who have DNSSEC enabled.
+One factor to consider, but over which you really have no control, is the number of users who query your domain name who themselves have DNSSEC enabled.
 It was estimated in late 2014 that roughly 10% to 15% of the Internet DNS queries were DNSSEC-aware.
 Estimates by `APNIC <https://www.apnic.net/>`__ suggest that in 2020 about `one-third <https://stats.labs.apnic.net/dnssec>`__ of all queries are validating queries, although the percentage varies widely on a per-country basis.
-This means that more DNS queries for your domain will take advantage of the additional security features, which will result in the increased system load and possibly network traffic.
+This means that more DNS queries for your domain will take advantage of the additional security features, which will result in increased system load and possibly network traffic.

 ..
 [1]